elaraproject/elaraproject.github.io/content/_index.md

 ## Our vision

-We believe in the spirit of collaboration and openness—that in working together, we will be able to accomplish far greater things than we could ourselves.
-And we want to pass our mission down to future generations, so that even if we can't finish something in our lifetimes, it will be finished one day.
+We believe in the spirit of collaboration and openness—that in working together, we could be able to accomplish far greater things than we could ourselves.
+And we want to pass our mission down to future generations, so that even if we can't finish something in our lifetimes, it can be finished one day.

 ## Our research areas

 While we intend to pursue additional areas of research with time, our current research focus is in the domain of **space power swarm technology**.
-Space power swarms have the potential to transform the world by providing a source of unlimited and perpetual energy, for all practical purposes.
-Research in this field is in its infancy, and a functioning space swarm is likely to take centuries to be realized, which is why we recognize this will be a multi-generational and international effort.
+Space power swarms have the potential to transform the world by providing a source of near-unlimited and long-lasting energy, for thousands, if not tens of thousands of years.
+Research in this field is still in its infancy, and a functioning space swarm is likely to take centuries to be realized, which is why we recognize this will be a multi-generational and international effort.

-However, the associated research has numerous other, more immediate uses.
-These include precision interferometry for probing gravitational waves, improved laser surgery and directed cancer tumor treatment, and providing power and internet in remote regions for emergency, humanitarian, and rescue operations.
-It is our hope that our research may contribute to making space power swarms possible one day.
+Our research does not simply target our primary goal of powering the world; it has numerous other, more immediate uses.
+These include precision interferometry for probing gravitational waves, improved laser surgery and directed cancer tumor treatment, and **most importantly**, providing power and internet in remote and underdeveloped regions for emergency, humanitarian, and rescue operations.
+It is our hope that our research may be able to change lives one day.

 {% expandable(desc="See here for technical descriptions of current research") %}